xuhuisheng/rocm-build/gfx803/README.md

 ---

-ROCm-4.5 may be the best release for gfx803 from ROCm-3.7, we only need patch rocBLAS and gfx803 can run properly.
+On ROCm-4.5, we only need patch rocBLAS and gfx803 can run properly.

 ---